 Click Another Country to Watch Other Stations

 We love the BBC’s coverage of Wimbledon but there are lots of other options too.
-Many other countries have TV stations which cover the major Tennis tournaments and you can watch a lot of those too.
+Many other countries have TV stations which cover the major Tennis tournaments, and you can watch a lot of those too.

 Not all are free like the BBC iPlayer though and although a VPN will avoid geo-blocks it won’t bypass the need to subscribe.
 There are plenty of free to air options though – check out Australian, Canadian and New Zealand TV channels.
-If you can speak another language you have even more options.
+If you can speak another language, you have even more options.
 In the UK there are some streaming channels on the betting site where you can watch the coverage too if you connect to the corresponding country.

 Choose the Right VPN Service

 Although the BBC iPlayer is free you will need to pay for a VPN service if you’re outside of the UK.
 The subscription does cost something in order to pay for the fast servers, bandwidth and support but most of them are very inexpensive.
-In fact for little more than the cost of a coffee every month you can get a great VPN with servers all over the world.
+In fact, for little more than the cost of a coffee every month you can get a great VPN with servers all over the world.

 The best companies have software which also works on smart phones, tablets and laptops plus quite a few other devices.
 Check out the different providers for what they support.
 I personally use NordVPN which I have installed on my iPad, computer and smart phone plus mainly use on a laptop if I’m travelling.
 It works well with the BBC (especially if you use the BBC optimized servers) and is very reasonably priced too.
 During the football season I use it all the time to watch the Match of the Day live stream on Saturday night and for midweek matches – works a treat.

 Many VPNs are Blocked by the BBC

 Previously any VPN service which has UK servers would work perfectly for accessing the BBC iPlayer outside the UK.
-However this is no longer the case as the BBC started to try and block this VPN workaround in around 2020.
+However, this is no longer the case as the BBC started to try and block this VPN workaround in around 2020.
 We won’t explain the method here – although if you want to read more about it you can on this page.
-The fact is they were extremely successful and the majority of VPNs won’t work with the BBC iPlayer anymore.
+The fact is they were extremely successful, and the majority of VPNs won’t work with the BBC iPlayer anymore.

-However there are a few like NordVPN that still work fine.
+There are a few like NordVPN that still work fine.
 It’s worth checking if you’re going to subscribe for a long period, or at least make sure there’s some money back guarantee available if it doesn’t.
 Make sure you try everything out before the tennis starts too if you want to enjoy the whole tournament.